 The Scheme provides a comprehensive and valuable range of benefits covering many situations.
-Pension benefits are based on your Final Pensionable Salary and the Pensionable Service you build-up.
+Pension benefits are based on your Final Pensionable Salary and the Pensionable Service you accumulate.

-It follows that the more Pensionable Service you build-up, the greater the amount of your eventual pension.
+It follows that the more Pensionable Service you accumulate, the greater the amount of your eventual pension.

-The main benefits that are available within the Scheme are :

-- Lifetime pension of 1/60th of Final Pensionable Salary times Pensionable Service. - Cash at retirement in exchange for part of your pension. - Increases to pensions. - Early Retirement options. - III-Health/Disability pensions payable at any age (provided certain conditions are met) - Lump sum and spouse's/civil partner's and children's pensions if you die whilst an active member of the Scheme.

-Death in retirement spouse's/civil partner's and children's pensions.

-- A deferred pension, transfer-out or a refund of your contributions on leaving the Scheme before retirement. - Additional Voluntary Contributions (AVC) options to further increase your benefits.
+The main benefits that are available within the Scheme are: ☐ Lifetime pension of 1/60th of Final Pensionable Salary times Pensionable Service.
+Cash at retirement in exchange for part of your pension. ☐ Increases to pensions.
+Early Retirement options. □ III-Health/Disability pensions payable at any age. ☐ Life Assurance lump sum and spouse's/civil partner's and children's pensions if you die whilst an active member of the Scheme.
+Death in retirement spouse's and children's pensions. → A deferred pension, transfer out or a refund of your contributions on leaving the Scheme before retirement.
+Additional Voluntary Contributions (AVC) options to further increase pension benefits.